Mary Kathleen (O'Melia) Coppinger

-CHESTERTON, IN - Mary Kathleen (O'Melia) Coppinger, age 59 of Chesterton, IN passed away on Tuesday, April 7, 2020.
+CHESTERTON, IN — Mary Kathleen (O'Melia) Coppinger, 59 of Chesterton, IN, passed away on Tuesday, April 7, 2020.
 After a 5-year, valiantly fought battle with cancer, the Lord called her home.
-She was born on November 16, 1960 in Gary, IN to Martin Sr. and Donna (Kewley) O'Melia.
+She was born on November 16, 1960, in Gary, IN, to Martin Sr. and Donna (Kewley) O'Melia.

 Obituaries Newsletter